Scholarship for Students Entering 2nd – 6th Grades

 - Request a letter of recommendation from your child’s current teacher describing his/her academic and social development and a current transcript from your child’s school.
 Both should be mailed, emailed, or faxed directly to Princeton Montessori School, Attn: Kathy Marmion.

-- Submit results of a standardized test score taken within the last year.
+- Submit results of a standardized test score taken within the last year (if applicable).

 - Schedule a classroom visit for your child.

-Applicants who apply before February 15 will be notified with a decision on March 9th; if the application is received after this date, and if an Award is still available, notification of the decision will be given within two weeks of the completion of the admission process.
+Applications will be considered at any point throughout the year.
+Applicants who apply before February 15 will be notified with a decision on March 1; if the application is received after this date, and if an Award is still available, notification of the decision will be given within two weeks of the completion of the admission process.

 Non-discriminatory statement: Princeton Montessori School admits students of any race, color, nationality, or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available made available to students at the school.
 It does not discriminate on the basis of race, color, nationality, or ethnic origin in administration of its educational policies, admissions policies, and other school-administered programs.